geopandas/geopandas/doc/source/getting_started/install.rst

 .. attention::

-    Changing this option no longer works in all cases when having Shapely >=2.0 installed.
+    Changing this option no longer works in all cases when Shapely >=2.0 is installed.
 In that case, use the environment variable (see option above) or simply use Shapely.

 .. warning::